Nuts and Probiotics Help Prevent Heart Disease

-Tulipani S, Urpi-Sarda M, García-Villalba R, Rabassa M, López-Uriarte P, Bullo M, Jáuregui O, Tomás-Barberán F, Salas-Salvadó J, Espín JC, Andrés-Lacueva C. Urolithins are the Main Urinary Microbial-Derived Phenolic Metabolites Discriminating a Moderate Consumption of Nuts in Free-living Subjects with Diagnosed Metabolic Syndrome.
+Tulipani S, Urpi-Sarda M, García-Villalba R, Rabassa M, López-Uriarte P, Bullo M, Jáuregui O, Tomás-Barberán F, Salas-Salvadó J, Espín JC, Andrés-Lacueva C. Urolithins are the Main Urinary Microbial-Derived Phenolic Metabolites Discriminating a Moderate Consumption of Nuts in Diagnosed Metabolic Syndrome.
 J Agric Food Chem.
 2012 May 27.

 Heber D. Pomegranate Ellagitannins.
 In: Benzie IFF, Wachtel-Galor S, editors.
 Herbal Medicine: Biomolecular and Clinical Aspects.
 2nd edition.
 Boca Raton (FL): CRC Press; 2011.
 Chapter 10.

 Giménez-Bastida JA, Larrosa M, González-Sarrías A, Tomás-Barberán F, Espín JC, García-Conesa MT.
 Intestinal Ellagitannin Metabolites Ameliorate Cytokine-Induced Inflammation and Associated Molecular Markers in Human Colon Fibroblasts.
 J Agric Food Chem.
 2012 Apr 16.